Fieberkontrolle bei Babys und Kindern

 • Brief loss of consciousness

-👉 A simple febrile seizure usually lasts only a few minutes and ends on its own.
+👉 A simple febrile seizure usually only lasts a few minutes and ends on its own.

 Who is affected?